3mdeb/news-and-ideas/blog/content/post/2020-06-30-trenchboot-grub-cbfs.md

     urna quam viverra nisi, in interdum massa nibh nec erat.
     ```

-    If content of above command is exactly the same as your `test-file.txt`,
+    If the content of above command is exactly the same as your `test-file.txt`,
-    than it means that **GRUB supports LZMA**
+    then it means that **GRUB supports LZMA decompression of CBFS file**

 ## TPM event log

-Recently, we have possibility to verify firmware by analyzing PCRs values.
+Recently, we had possibility to verify firmware by analyzing PCRs values.
 However, there is still lack of information about TPM itself.
 User doesn't have
 any details about operations which are done, especially hashes of every measured
 component.
 Without them, it is hard to make an attestation and fully trust that